Landerolaria arckaringensis

-Olearia arckaringensis, commonly known as Arckaringensis daisy, is a species of flowering plant in the family Asteraceae and is endemic to a restricted area of northern South Australia.
+Landerolaria arckaringensis (synonym Olearia arckaringensis), commonly known as Arckaringensis daisy, is a species of flowering plant in the family Asteraceae and is endemic to a restricted area of northern South Australia.
 It is a small, compact, rounded shrub with woolly-hairy foliage, coarsely-toothed, elliptic leaves and lavender or white and yellow, daisy-like inflorescences.

 Description

-Olearia arckaringensis is a small, compact, rounded shrub with a thick, woody base, its stems covered with white, woolly hairs.
+Landerolaria arckaringensis is a small, compact, rounded shrub with a thick, woody base, its stems covered with white, woolly hairs.
 The leaves are elliptic, 13–17 mm long and 5–16 mm wide on a petiole 2–5 mm long and white woolly-hairy with four to eight coarse teeth on the edges.
 The heads are arranged singly on the ends of branchlets, each head or daisy-like "flower" on a peduncle 40–80 mm long with 61–80 outer involucral bracts.
 There are 36 to 60 ray florets, the petal-like ligule lavender or white and 11–18 mm long, surrounding 44–72 yellow disc florets.
 The fruit is a hairy, light brown cypsela 2.0–2.6 mm long, the pappus with 18–28 bristles.

 Taxonomy and naming

-Olearia arckaringensis was first formally described in 2008 by Peter J. Lang in the Journal of the Adelaide Botanic Gardens from specimens collected on Arckaringa Station in 2000.
+The species was first formally described as Olearia arckaringensis by Peter J. Lang in 2008 in the Journal of the Adelaide Botanic Gardens from specimens collected on Arckaringa Station in 2000.
 The specific epithet (arckaringensis) refers to the type location.
+In 2020 Guy L. Nesom placed the species in the newly-described genus Landerolaria as L. arckaringensis after Olearia had been found to be polyphyletic.